William T. Davis: Civic affairs

 In 1881, Davis and Nathaniel Britton, Arthur Hollick, Edward Delevan, and Charles W. Leng founded the Natural Science Association of Staten Island.
 That organization would later become the Staten Island Institute of Arts & Sciences.
 Davis was vice-president.

 In the 1930s, Davis and Loring McMillen led volunteer preservationists from the Staten Island Historical Society in transforming the former County Clerk's Office and Surrogate's Office at the former county seat of Richmondtown into a museum.
 That was the beginning of Historic Richmond Town.

 Davis was president of the Staten Island Historical Society, and its collections include material relating to Davis, including a straw hat that belonged to him.

 Wildlife refuge

-A bird sanctuary was created in a marshy area of New Springville, Staten Island, in 1933 at the urging of Davis.
+A sanctuary was created in a marshy area of New Springville, Staten Island, in 1933 at the urging of Davis.
 It was maintained by the National Audubon Society and the New York City Parks Department.
 Enlarged to 260 acre in 1956, it was renamed the William T. Davis Wildlife Refuge in his honor.